 - Exterior walls (when re-siding) to a minimum of RSI 0.7 (R-3.75)

 - Re-siding materials may qualify for the loan when installed in conjunction with exterior wall insulation to a maximum of RSI 1.8 (R-10) added.

 Related building materials are also available for financing when the work is performed in conjunction with the addition of insulation.
 These measures include:

 - Vapour barrier material that conforms to Canadian General Standards Board (CGSB) standards.

 - Framing and fire protective (but not decorative) covering where required by building codes for perimeter basement walls being insulated.
 Fire protective covering includes gypsum, wallboard, or stucco.
 An example of decorative covering is wall panelling.

 If you are upgrading your insulation, you may also be eligible for a rebate through the Home Insulation Program.
-Find out if you qualify and how to apply.
+Find out if you qualify and how to apply before you start your project.
 Please note that approval for the Power Smart Residential Loan does not qualify you for a Home Insulation Program rebate.

 Air leakage sealing